-Many of the men dove for cover, but Herrera spotted the area where the firing was coming from and he ran toward it, firing his M-1 Garand machine gun as he ran.
+Many of the men dove for cover, but Herrera spotted the area where the firing was coming from and he ran toward it, firing his M-1 Garand semi-automatic rifle as he ran.
+(The M-1 has an 8-shot round before reloading is necessary.)
 When he got closer, he tossed two grenades into the machine gun nest, and the explosions knocked the Germans off their feet.
 With only a rifle and his own bravery, Herrera continued the attack.
 By the time he emerged, eight of the Germans had thrown down their weapons and surrendered to him.

 Herrera marched them back to his squad where others took responsibility for the captives, and Herrera, who later said he couldn’t hear the commanding officer anyway, took matters into his own hands and ran for the second place from which machine guns were being fired.

 That area, unfortunately, was laced with landmines.
 Allied soldiers had been peppering the area with rocks, attempting to set off the landmines and thereby, make it safer to cross.
 Unfortunately, there were mines they had not yet triggered, and Herrera still hit one as he ran.
 The explosion brought him down, severing both his feet at the ankles.
 Herrera was still conscious so he kept firing, trying to draw attention to himself while the rest of the platoon flanked the machine gun emplacement and captured the enemy.

 Following that battle, Herrera was taken to a field hospital to begin the long process of recovery.